-This section provides guidance in relation to the requirement that the organisation should review and improve the anti-corruption programme in order to ensure that the programme is adequate to manage effectively the corruption risks faced by the organisation and is being effectively implemented (measure 17 of the Anti-Corruption Programme).
+This section provides guidance in relation to the requirement that an organisation should review and improve the anti-corruption programme in order to ensure that the programme is adequate to manage effectively the corruption risks faced by the organisation, and is being effectively implemented (Measure 17 of the Anti-Corruption Programme for Organisations).

 The organisation should determine the most appropriate manner to carry out this review and improvement, but the most effective method is probably likely to be a combination of: